kasinox/NYPD_shooting_incident/README.md

 ## Knitting in windows environment have no problem so far as there is more support.

+* download all the files for knitting the RMD, as there are dependence on the files stored in the folders

 if you have any questions about the instructions, please email me at chenning.xu@colorado.edu

 ## Warning, Knitting the document in MacOS will have issues due to version compatiblity issue between R and the sf library